 - General degree detached keywords (ex: MBA, Bachelor of Science)

-Once you have these set up and conduct thorough analysis on each campaign’s performance, you’ll quickly realize that each bucket has its own dynamic and subsequent CPCs, conversion rates, etc.
+Once you have these set up and conduct a thorough analysis of each campaign’s performance, you’ll quickly realize that each bucket has its own dynamic and subsequent CPCs, conversion rates, etc.

 For each bucket, measure all metrics independently and set up individual performance goals.
 If you want to make an impact, you can take this data and develop unique bidding, messaging, landing pages and other unique strategies for each keyword bucket.